-- Minimize fidgeting: Stand up straight and avoid unnecessary, distracting movements.
+- Don’t fidget: Stand up straight and avoid unnecessary, distracting movements.

-- Feel free to use your notes, but avoid just reading them to your team: You may glance at your notes from time to time while presenting.
-However, while there is no need to memorize your presentation, there is no better way to lose your team’s attention than to simply read your notes to them.
+- Use your notes: You may glance at your notes from time to time while presenting.
+However, while there is no need to memorize your presentation, there is no better way to lose your team’s attention than to read your notes to them.

-- Honesty: Given the importance of presentations in guiding medical care, never report false information to the team.
-If you are unsure about a particular detail, it is fine to say so.
+- Be honest: Given the importance of presentations in guiding medical care, never guess or report false information to the team.
+If you are unsure about a particular detail, say so.

 How to Present a Patient

 You should begin every oral presentation with a brief one-liner that contains the patient’s name, age, relevant past medical history, and chief complaint.
-Remember that the chief complaint is the reason that the patient sought medical care in his or her own words.
+Remember that the chief complaint is why the patient sought medical care in his or her own words.

 An example of an effective opening is as follows: “Ms. X is a 78-year-old female with a past medical history of chronic obstructive pulmonary disease who presents to the hospital after she felt short of breath at home.”